EDITOR’S NOTE — you can read about a subsequent trip I took to Oxford, Mississippi over in this post in case you’re looking for more recommendations!

 Let me tell you, nothing beats a college town bar!
 Here’s where we ate and drank while in Oxford:

-- The Library—we loved The Library so much that we posted up there all afternoon and then went back at night.
+The Library — we loved The Library so much that we posted up there all afternoon and then went back at night.
 It was a great place to catch all the football games since it is a sportswear, and then at night, they had a really fun country music cover band.
-We talked to several locals, and while it’s still a college bar, they’re strict on IDs, so it also attracts an crowd.
+We talked to several locals, and while it’s still a college bar, they’re strict on IDs, so it also attracts a crowd.

 WHAT TO DO /